backdoordata/backdoordata.github.io/_posts/2020-02-11-TN-HPI-Analysis.md

 toc_icon: "hiking"
 ---

-If you live in Tennessee also, you'll agree that it'd be impossible to ignore the recent growth of middle Tennessee.
-If you don't live in Tennessee (or have just been completely oblivious to this fact) you've come to the right place; hopefully this post will show you what I mean!
+If you live in Tennessee, you'll agree that it'd be impossible to ignore the recent growth of middle Tennessee.
+If you don't live in Tennessee (or you've just been completely oblivious to this fact) you've come to the right place!

-If you're only interested in a specific section, I included some shortcuts for you to the right of this text!
+If you're only interested in a specific section, I included some shortcuts in the "Sights-to-See" box on your right!

 # The Data
 The Housing Price Index (HPI) data used in this project was collected by Zillow, and can be found in the Quandl databases.

-All of the data offered by Quandl is open-source, and can be easily obtained with a free account.
-To grab the data for all 95 Tennessee counties, the method I used was to query each individual county dataset by itteratively calling the quandl.get method on the respective URL's, and then joining them into a pandas dataframe at the end of each iteration.
-Since all of the data is of the same measure, and just for one states counties, the URL's only differed by a 3-4 digit section, which can easily be scraped from the documentation page.
+On the Quandl website, you'll find lots of open-source data that's easily accessable with a free account.
+To grab the data for all 95 Tennessee counties, the method I used was to query each individual county's dataset by itteratively calling the quandl.get method on the respective URL's, and then joining them together in a pandas dataframe at the end of each iteration.
+Since all of the data is of the same measure, and for the same state, the URL's only differed by a 3-4 digit section, which can easily be scraped from the documentation page.
 More information on this can be found [here](https://www.quandl.com/data/ZILLOW-Zillow-Real-Estate-Research/documentation).
-Note that if you wish to use this method, the column labels will just be URL's, so make sure to have the county names at hand and in the same order that you queried the data!
+Note that if you wish to use this method, the native column labels will be URL's, so be sure to have the county names at hand in the same order that you queried the data!

 ## Assessing NaN Values
-From what I've seen, Zillow does a good job structuring their data and making it easily explorable.
-There wasn't much cleaning necessary for our datset to become workable except for assessing the NaN entries!
-A few of my columns were completely empty, and it turns out Zillow doesn't service those seven counties so I just dropped them from the dataframe.
+Zillow does a good job structuring their data and making it easily explorable, so there wasn't much cleaning needed for our datset to become workable except for assessing the NaN valued entries!
+Seven of the columns were completely missing since Zillow doesn't service those counties apparently, so I just dropped them from the dataframe.

-Next, I noticed some counties were missing entries from either the beginning of the collection, or from the end.
+Next, I noticed some missing entries from either the beginning of the collection, or from the end.
 Since our dataframe contains the monthly HPI from 1996-2018 and we are only using the latter portion our visualization, the early missing entries weren't of much concern.
-However, I went ahead and took care of them anyways incase I decide to revisit this dataset later on.
+However, I went ahead and filled them too incase I decide to revisit this dataset.
 As you'll soon see, the counties are highly correlated with one another when it comes to the housing market; taking advantage of this, I used the following code to approximate and fill the missing values: